nisalfernando/leafletJS_intro/README.md

 *-*-* My final thoughts of this project *-*-*
 --> It's a good framework to try.
 I'm not sure it's good for production.
     Should try one day.
---> You don't have to pay for some limited API calls.
+--> You don't have to pay for the limited API calls.